CodeWithKyrian/transformers-php/docs/getting-started.md

       can use the shorthand `-q` instead of `--quantized`.
 Example: `--quantized=false`, `-q false`.

 The `download` command will download the model weights and save them to the cache directory.
-The next time you use the model, Transformers PHP will use the cached weights instead of downloading them again.
+The next time you use the model, TransformersPHP will use the cached weights instead of downloading them again.

 > [!CAUTION]
 > Remember to add your cache directory to your `.gitignore` file to avoid committing the downloaded models to your git